kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

    doesn't terminate before other containers that might be serving requests.

-The auto-inject of initContainer [has caused bugs][linkerd-bug-init-last], as it competes with other tools auto-injecting container to be run last too.
+The auto-inject of initContainer [has caused bugs][linkerd-bug-init-last], as it competes with other tools auto-injecting a container to be run last too.

 [linkerd-bug-init-last]: https://github.com/linkerd/linkerd2/issues/4758#issuecomment-658457737

 ### Problems: Coupling infrastructure with applications

-The limitations to have some ordering guarantees on startup and shutdown, sometimes forces to couple application code with infrastructure.
-This is not nice, as the infrastructure is ideally handled independently, and forces more coordination between multiple, possibly indepedant, teams.
+The limitations due to the lack of ordering guarantees on startup and shutdown, can sometimes force the coupling of application code with infrastructure.
+This causes a dependency between applications and infrastructure, and forces more coordination between multiple, possibly independent, teams.

 An example in the open source world about this is the [Istio CNI plugin][istio-cni-plugin].
-This was created as an alternative for the initContainer hack that service mesh need to do.
+This was created as an alternative for the initContainer hack that the service mesh needs to do.
 The initContainer will blackhole all traffic until the Istio container is up.
+The CNI plugin can be used to completely remove the need for such an initContainer.
 But this alternative requires that nodes have the CNI plugin installed, effectively coupling the service mesh app with the infrastructure.

-This KEP proposal removes the need for service mesh to use either an initContainer or a CNI plugin: just guarantee that the sidecar container can be started first.
+This KEP removes the need for a service mesh to use either an initContainer or a CNI plugin: just guarantee that the sidecar container can be started first.

-While in this specific example the CNI plugin has some benefits too (removes the need for some capabilities in the pod) and might be worth pursing, it is used here just as an examples of possible coupling apps with infrastructure.
-Similar examples also exist in-house for not open source applications too.
+While in this specific example the CNI plugin has some benefits too (removes the need for some capabilities in the pod) and might be worth pursuing, it is used here as an example to show thee possibility of coupling apps with infrastructure.
+Similar examples also exist in-house for non-open source applications too.

 [istio-cni-plugin]: https://istio.io/latest/docs/setup/additional-setup/cni/

 ## Goals

 This proposal aims to:
- * Allow Kubernetes Jobs to have sidecar containers that run continously (servers) without coupling between containers in the pod.
+ * Allow Kubernetes Jobs to have sidecar containers that run continuously without any coupling between containers in the pod.
  * Allow pods to start a subset of containers first and, only when those are ready, start the remaining containers.
  * Allow pods to stop a subset of containers first and, only when those have been stopped, stop the rest.
  * Not change the semantics in any way for pods not using this feature.
- * Only change the semantics of startup/shutdown behavior for pods using this feature.
+ * Only change the semantics of startup/shutdown behaviour for pods using this feature.

 Solve issues so that they don't require application modification: